Sébastien Ogier: 2014

 In Finland, Ogier scored the points of the second place and took another Power Stage win.
 His lead in the championship was unchanged after the next round, Rally Germany, where Ogier and Latvala both retired going off the road.
 However Volkswagen was assured that the Drivers' title would go to one of the team's drivers (Ogier, Latvala or Mikkelsen).
 The German squad secured the Manufacturers' title on the following round, in Australia, as Ogier was back on the top step of the podium.
 His first attempt in securing the championship failed though, as he was hit by a gearbox sensor failure at the start of Rally France.
 Despite the time lost, he managed to secure the Power Stage points.
 The relief came on his second try, in Catalonia.
-As they won the penultimate round of the season, Sébastien Ogier and Julien Ingrassia secured their second title.
+As they won the penultimate round of the season, Ogier and Julien Ingrassia secured their second title.
 Ogier became the eighth driver to take a second crown, the fourth to do so two years in a row.
 Ingrassia is the sole French codriver crowned twice.
 The Frenchman ended the season in style with a win in Wales.
-With 8 wins, 10 podiums and 94 stage wins, Sébastien Ogier had a 49-point margin in the final standings.
+With eight wins, ten podiums and 94 stage wins, Ogier had a 49-point margin in the final standings.

-Volkswagen renewed the contract of Sébastien Ogier and their other crews.
+Volkswagen renewed the contract of Ogier and their other crews.